jay-johnson/spylunking/docs/source/scripts.rst

 Search Splunk with a Dictionary
 ===============================

-The command line client ``spy`` is actually a copy of the ``search_splunk.py`` script.
+The command line client ``sp`` is actually a copy of the ``search_splunk.py`` script.
 Note, this will likely change in the future, but for now this makes the docs easy to host on RTD.

 .. automodule:: spylunking.scripts.search_splunk
    :members: run_main